Ready to save? Here are the best deals of Prime Day 2022

 - This Prime Day, you can pick up this DJI Mini 2 Fly More bundle that includes a controller, transmitter, case, and extra batteries and rotors, all for just $30 more than buying the drone by itself.

-- If you need to issue orders and request healing from teammates but hate dealing with cables, the Corsair HS80 wireless gaming headset has got your back.
+- If you need to issue orders and request healing from teammates but hate dealing with cables, the Corsair HS80 wireless gaming headset is available at a 30% discount.

-- If you have a particularly fluffy dog and have trouble fighting the constant shedding, the Shark NV752 TruePet upright vacuum should do the trick.
+- If you have a particularly fluffy dog and have trouble fighting the constant shedding, save $100 with the Shark NV752 TruePet upright vacuum.

-- The men’s New Balance Arishi V3 running shoes deliver the comfort and ventilation you need to get quality exercise without ruining your feet and knees.
+- The men’s New Balance Arishi V3 running shoes deliver the comfort and ventilation for 29% off.

-- This foldable cat carrier from SportPet Designs is roomier and more stable than rectangular and soft-sided options.
+- This foldable cat carrier, available at a 35% discount, from SportPet Designs is roomier and more stable than rectangular and soft-sided options.

 Ring doorbells and other tech and gaming deals